How to Make a Sugar Cookie Gingerbread House (Recipe and Template included)

 Cut the pieces to the size of the template.

-Icing for Gingerbread House
+Best Frosting or Icing for Gingerbread House Construction

 Royal Icing vs Buttercream Icing… I read you have to use Royal Icing to make pieces stick together.
 I love the taste of buttercream frosting so I thought I’d give it a try and use toothpicks if it didn’t work.
 Guess what, I didn’t need those toothpicks!
 After a week… it’s still standing!